Vallinam

-Vallinam is a 2014 Indian Tamil-language sports film written and directed by Arivazhagan and produced by Aascar Ravichandran.
-The film stars Nakul and newcomer Mrudhula Basker, while Atul Kulkarni, Siddharth Jonnalagadda, Anaswara Kumar, Amzath Khan, and Jagan play supporting roles.
-The music was composed by S. Thaman with cinematography by K. M. Bhaskaran and editing by V. J. Sabu Joseph.
-The flm released on 28 February 2014.
-V. J. Sabu Joseph received the National Film Award for Best Editing at the 61st National Film Awards ceremony.
+Vallinam is a 2014 Indian Tamil-language sports film written and directed by Arivazhagan and produced by V. Ravichandran.
+The film stars Nakul and newcomer Mrudhula Bhaskar, while Atul Kulkarni, Siddhu Jonnalagadda, Anaswara Kumar, Amzath Khan, and Jagan play supporting roles.
+The music was composed by Thaman S with cinematography by K. M. Bhaskaran and editing by V. J. Sabu Joseph.
+The film was released on 28 February 2014.
+Sabu Joseph received the National Film Award for Best Editing at the 61st National Film Awards.

 Plot

 Krishna and Shiva are childhood friends studying in the same college and prominent basketball players preparing for a national-level basketball tournament.
 Following the events of the college, Shiva dies from a heart attack because he was hit by a basketball shot by Krishna.
 This makes Krishna end his college career.
 He then joins a new college where a basketball game is teased by a cricket team there.
 The story lines up when Krishna takes on basketball again and wins the national-level tournament.